How To Teach The Importance Of Punctuality And Time Management To Children

-An article titled, ‘A Study on Time Management and Punctuality Issues among Students at Secondary School, Kedah’, by A M Sultana was published in the American Journal of Economics in 2013.
-The study found that punctuality plays an important role in ensuring success in academics.
-Children who attend school regularly, and on time, get better grades and have a greater sense of well-being and confidence.
-Toddlers whose parents manage time well, experience a sense of ease and predictability in early life, which helps in shaping their view of the world.
+Children who understand the value of punctuality and attend school on time, get better grades and enjoy a greater sense of well-being and confidence.
+Toddlers whose parents know time management and its importance, experience a sense of ease and predictability in early life.
+This helps in shaping their view of the world.
 They perceive the world as a stable and safe place.
-Teenagers with a keen sense of punctuality tend to be more goal-oriented and successful in multiple areas of their lives.
+Teenagers with a grasp of importance of punctuality in life tend to be more goal-oriented and successful in multiple areas.
 Their risk of developing mental disorders is also low, as they keep themselves busy, have long-term goals, and are more likely to exercise regularly.
-Let’s look at some ways of teaching punctuality to children.

 A child who learns the importance of time management and punctuality early on acquires the ability to perform better achieve success faster.
 As a parent, be the catalyst in bringing about a transformation in your child’s life and enjoy her achievements.